To apply for apply for a part 107 remote pilot certificate with an sUAS rating, you must satisfy the following eligibility requirements:

 - adopt an appropriate operating distance from non-participants, and take reasonable precautions to keep the operational area free of non-participants.

 Part 107 permits operation of a UA from a moving land or water-borne vehicle over a sparsely populated or unpopulated areas, but operation from a moving aircraft is prohibited.
 Operations from moving vehicles are subject to the same restrictions that apply to all other part 107 sUAS operations.

-- The Remote PIC, and the person manipulating the controls if applicable, must still maintain visual line of sight for the sUAS operating from a moving vehicle or watercraft.
+- The remote pilot in command, and the person manipulating the controls if applicable, must still maintain visual line of sight for the sUAS operating from a moving vehicle or watercraft.